What’s The Best Way to Get Omegas? Fish Oil? Nooooo!

 So why isn’t everyone sprouting their flax?
 Flax seeds (and other “mucilaginous” seeds like chia) are notoriously difficult to sprout and use, because they can get gummy if you soak them too long.
-I’ve done it, to make my Sprouted Flax Crackers, but they can be tricky to work with.
+I’ve done it to make my Sprouted Flax Crackers, so I know they can be tricky to work with.

 That’s why I developed an organic sprouted flax product that is germinated, gently dried to preserve the live nutrients, and then cold-ground into a rich powder that is easy to use.

-I also created our organic TriOmega product, to include the benefits of sprouted chia and broccoli seeds, for optimal amounts of those tricky-to-get, all-important Essential Fatty Acids, but in whole-food form.
-It’s just organic, sprouted ground flaxseed, chia seed, and broccoli seed!
+I also created our organic TriOmega product to include the benefits of sprouted chia and broccoli seeds for optimal amounts of those tricky-to-get, all-important Essential Fatty Acids, but in whole-food form.3 It’s just organic, sprouted ground flax seed, chia seed, and broccoli seed!
 That’s all.

 Either of these very special Omega-rich products are a great addition to your green smoothie, your homemade granola, and in baked goods.

 It’s an easy way to store living, sprouted foods against the future, and against emergencies.

 Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.